-Avial recipe is delicious made with a bundle of vegetables, plus super satisfying thanks to the addition of creamy coconut.
-Plus, it makes you feel positive for the entire rest of the day, for you and the people fed by you.
-Learn how to make easy and best avial with step by step pictures and video.
+The avial recipe is delicious, made with a bundle of vegetables, plus super satisfying thanks to the addition of creamy coconut.
+Plus, it makes you feel optimistic for the rest of the day, for you and the people fed by you.
+Learn how to make it easy and best avial with step-by-step pictures and video.

-This vegetable avial curry is one of the authentic veg recipes in the Indian states, Kerala and Tamilnadu.
-Furthermore, the avial recipe is packed multiple vegetables with creamy yogurt and coconut at every bite.
+This vegetable avial curry is one of the authentic veg recipes in the Indian states of Kerala and Tamilnadu.
+Furthermore, the avial recipe is packed with multiple vegetables, creamy yogurt, and coconut at every bite.

-Without this Kerala style Avial recipe, ‘Onam’ festival becomes incomplete.
+Without this Kerala-style Avial recipe, the ‘Onam’ festival becomes incomplete.
 Coconut and curd play a significant role in Kerala and Tamilnadu cuisine.
-No wonder, how avial became the signature dish of these South Indian states.
+No wonder how avial became the signature dish of these South Indian states.

-Regional curry recipes have a more important place for its local vegetables.
-So the basic ingredients for this easy avial recipe are coconut which is abundant in Kerala.
+Regional curry recipes have a more important place for local vegetables.
+So the essential ingredients for this easy avial recipe are coconut, which is abundant in Kerala.

-When speaking about the vegetables, drumstick, plantain, ash gourd are considered as primary ingredients, but in its absence, it can be substituted with closely related vegetables that we discuss in this post.
+When speaking about vegetables, drumstick, plantain, and ash gourd are considered as primary ingredients.
+Still, they can be substituted in their absence with closely related vegetables discussed in this post.

 What is avial?

-The word avial can directly translate as mixed vegetable curry.
-One of the traditional divine side dishes belongs to South Indian cuisine espicilally to the states of Tamil Nadu and Kerala.
+The word avial can be directly translated as mixed vegetable curry.
+One of the traditional divine side dishes belongs to South Indian cuisine, especially in Tamil Nadu and Kerala.

-Aviyal recipe is all about the technique of cooking multiple vegetables in different cooking times.
-Furthermore, combining together in a single dish with a blend of creamy coconut.
+Aviyal recipe is all about cooking multiple vegetables at different cooking times.
+Furthermore, combine in a single dish with a blend of creamy coconut.

-The final ingredients the freshly ground coconut paste, the coconut oil, and the curry leaves glorify this Kerala aviyal a lot more different from other world cuisines.
+The final ingredients, the freshly ground coconut paste, the coconut oil, and the curry leaves, glorify this Kerala aviyal a lot more differently from other world cuisines.

-The preparation of avial recipe is straightforward.
-And tastes creamy and with the refreshing aroma of coconut oil which is very well balanced with the fragrance of curry leaves.
+The preparation of the avial recipe is straightforward.
+It tastes creamy and with the refreshing aroma of coconut oil, which is very well balanced with the fragrance of curry leaves.

 Enjoy the same way you enjoy with other vegetarian side dishes of rice.
 Serve a liberal quantity of avial along with sambar and rice.

-Are you searching for similar authentic South Indian side dishes, please you may refer the following,
+Are you searching for similar authentic South Indian side dishes?
+You may refer to the following,

 - Rajma masala